Australia digging in against Chinese anger

 Labor leader Anthony Albanese echoed the prime minister in downplaying the significance of a coronavirus inquiry.

-“I regard as completely unremarkable the idea that there should be an investigation into this,” he told Sky.
+“I regard as completely unremarkable the idea that there should be an investigation into this,” he told Sky News.

 Crossbench senator Rex Patrick will have a sixth crack at establishing a parliamentary inquiry into relations with China when parliament sits next month.